perladvent/perldotcom/content/article/_pub_2007_07_12_options-and-configuration.md

 {
+   "thumbnail" : null,
    "description" : " When you first fire up your editor and start writing a program, it's tempting to hardcode any settings or configuration so you can focus on the real task of getting the thing working.
-But as soon as you have...", "thumbnail" : null,
+But as soon as you have...", "title" : "Option and Configuration Processing Made Easy", "slug" : "/pub/2007/07/12/options-and-configuration.html", "authors" : [
-   "draft" : null,
+      "jon-allen"
+   ],
    "date" : "2007-07-12T00:00:00-08:00",
+   "image" : null,
-   "slug" : "/pub/2007/07/12/options-and-configuration.html",
+   "categories" : "CPAN",
-   "title" : "Option and Configuration Processing Made Easy", "tags" : [
+   "tags" : [
       "argument-processing",
       "cli",